-In case there are delays in the forecasted receipt of cash from production or in the magnitude of those cash receipts, which are under the control of the Kurdistan Regional Government ("KRG"), the Company could, by the third of quarter 2017, require additional liquidity in order to fund the forecasted Atrush development program thereafter.
-Failure to meet development commitments could put the Atrush PSC and the Company's bond
+In case there are delays in the forecasted receipt of cash from production or in the magnitude of those cash receipts, which are under the control of the Kurdistan Regional Government ("KRG"), the Company could, by the third quarter of 2017, require additional liquidity in order to fund the forecasted Atrush development program thereafter.
+Failure to meet development commitments could put the Atrush PSC and the Company's bond agreements at risk of forfeiture.